wootencl/pokitdok-java/README.md

     /*
       Eligibility endpoint example.
-This example uses the SimpleJSON library to parse a file named eligibility.json into a Map, which is then passed into the Eligibility endpoint.
-You can create this Map in any way you prefer - loading it from JSON is done for succintness of discussion.
-The contents of eligibility.json are as follows:
+This example uses the SimpleJSON library to parse a string called "eligibility", containing JSON, into a Map, which is then passed into the Eligibility endpoint.
+You can create this Map in any way you prefer - loading it from a JSON string is done for succintness of discussion.
+The contents of the string are as follows:

       {
         "member": {